awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.FastDDL.md

 + Applying table locks while applying concurrent DML changes
 + Slowing concurrent DML throughput

- The optimization performed by Aurora MySQL version 1 and 2 to improve the efficiency of some DDL operations is called fast DDL\.
+The optimization performed by Aurora MySQL version 2 to improve the efficiency of some DDL operations is called Fast DDL\.

 In Aurora MySQL version 3, Aurora uses the MySQL 8\.0 feature called instant DDL\.
-Aurora MySQL versions 1 and 2 use a different implementation called fast DDL\.
+Aurora MySQL version 2 uses a different implementation called Fast DDL\.

 **Important**
-Currently, Aurora lab mode must be enabled to use fast DDL for Aurora MySQL\.
-We don't recommend using fast DDL for production DB clusters\.
+Currently, Aurora lab mode must be enabled to use Fast DDL for Aurora MySQL\.
+We don't recommend using Fast DDL for production DB clusters\.
 For information about enabling Aurora lab mode, see [Amazon Aurora MySQL lab mode](AuroraMySQL.Updates.LabMode.md)\.

 ### Fast DDL limitations<a name="AuroraMySQL.FastDDL.Limitations"></a>

-Currently, fast DDL has the following limitations:
+Currently, Fast DDL has the following limitations:
 + Fast DDL only supports adding nullable columns, without default values, to the end of an existing table\.
 + Fast DDL doesn't work for partitioned tables\.
 + Fast DDL doesn't work for InnoDB tables that use the REDUNDANT row format\.
 +  Fast DDL doesn't work for tables with full\-text search indexes\.
-+ If the maximum possible record size for the DDL operation is too large, fast DDL is not used\.
++ If the maximum possible record size for the DDL operation is too large, Fast DDL is not used\.
 A record size is too large if it is greater than half the page size\.
 The maximum size of a record is computed by adding the maximum sizes of all columns\.
 For variable sized columns, according to InnoDB standards, extern bytes are not included for computation\.
-**Note**
-The maximum record size check was added in Aurora 1\.15\.

 ### Fast DDL syntax<a name="AuroraMySQL.FastDDL.Syntax"></a>